 You may also have the right to submit a complaint to the relevant supervisory authority in your jurisdiction.

 If you make a privacy complaint, we will respond to let you know how your complaint will be handled.
 We may ask you for further details, consult with other parties and keep records regarding your complaint.

-Last updated: October 2017.
+Last updated: April 2018.